JoeCianflone/rebase/readme.md

    -  Domain -- I think this makes sense, but I consider my domain to be my `models` and `repositories` that act on those models
       -  Models -- Eloquent models
       -  Repositories
-         -  Facades -- Yes, I use facades for my `repositores` suck it, I love them.
+         -  Facades -- Yes, I use facades for my `repositories` suck it, I love them.
    -  Enums
    -  Helpers -- A group of functions that help you in some way.
 See `DBWorkspace` for more understanding